-This project will be a lifesaver for you!
 This DIY side table is built from plywood and features a tile top, giving you endless possibilities to make it your own!
 Plus you can use this as a media console and hide all those ugly TV boxes and routers in this beautiful table today!

 OK, I’m just going to put it out front here that this is a really cool project.